- 1 A little About Jowar (Sorghum)

-As I have mentioned many ties earlier too that Sorghum or Jowar flour is closest to wheat flour not only in terms of colour but also in texture and taste to some extent.
+As I have mentioned many times earlier too that Sorghum or Jowar flour is closest to wheat flour not only in terms of colour but also in texture and taste to some extent.
 My husband has now switched over to Jowar chapatis only.
 I have made Jowar Masala Roti, Jowar Littis and they taste perfect.

 So, when I thought of making muffins, it was Sorghum's turn, as I have baked Ragi muffins and cakes so many times, as well as Bajra cookies.
-Also, I knew the colour of Sorghum would be appealing unlike Bajra and Ragi.
+Also, I knew the colour of Sorghum would be appealing, unlike Bajra and Ragi.

 A little About Jowar (Sorghum)